carolynstein/carolynstein.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am an assistant professor at UC Berkeley, jointly appointed between the [Haas School of Business](https://haas.berkeley.edu/eap/) and the [Department of Economics](https://www.econ.berkeley.edu/).
+In 2023-24, I am a Barbara and Gerson Bakar Faculty Fellow.

 My research focuses on the economics of science and innovation.
 I am interested in how the incentives that scientists face shape the production of new knowledge.